pradeephubgit/appsignal-docs/source/support/operating-systems.html.md

 ### Musl build override

 To opt-in to the musl build manually, add the `APPSIGNAL_BUILD_FOR_MUSL` environment variable to your system environment before installing AppSignal and compiling your application.
+This environment variable is only needed if our auto detection does not detect the correct architecture.

 ```sh
 # For Ruby